timcadman/ds-helper/README.md

 library(remotes)
 ```

-Now to install the package and use the package.=:
+Now to install the package and use the package:

 ```R
 install_github("lifecycle-project/ds-cs-functions")
 library(dsHelper)
 ```

-## Notes
-Currently these functions require your opal object is labelled "opals".
+> Currently these functions require your opal object is labelled "opals".
 If
 required I can add functionality for users to specify a different name.

 ## Development